Ipstenu/varnish-http-purge/README.md

 You should install the plugin from the [WordPress.org Repository](http://wordpress.org/plugins/varnish-http-purge/) however the master branch will mirror that.
 Development happens on various `REL` branches.

-If you find a new theme or plugin with known conflict, please open a new issue in [Ipstenu/varnish-debug-service](https://github.com/Ipstenu/varnish-debug-service) and we'll update the master list.
+If you find a new theme or plugin with known conflict, please open a new issue in [Ipstenu/varnish-debug-service](https://github.com/Ipstenu/varnish-debug-service) and I'll update the master list.

 ## Helpful Links